-Using your frozen avocados
+Using your bounty

 Freezing avocados — whether in chunks or as guacamole — is an easy way to preserve them.
-With a stash of avocados in the freezer, you’re all set to make these avocado deviled eggs or this red potato salad with avocado and eggs, too!
+With a stash in the freezer, you’re all set to make these avocado deviled eggs or this red potato salad with avocado and eggs, too!